 Mainstream tenant-based vouchers are available for Disabled Families.
 When a voucher under this program becomes available for reissue (e.g., the Family initially selected for the program terminates assistance or is unsuccessful in their search for a unit), HACC shall offer the voucher to the next Applicant with a Disability on HACC’s Housing Choice Voucher Waiting List that is eligible to receive assistance under this program.
 The vouchers will be reissued in this manner until the time designated under the announcement through which the allocation was awarded via an Annual Contributions Contract (ACC) expires.

 If there is an insufficient pool of Disabled Families on HACC’s Housing Choice Voucher Waiting List, HACC shall conduct outreach to encourage eligible persons to apply for this special allocation of vouchers.
 Outreach shall include contacting independent living centers, advocacy organizations for Persons with Disabilities, and social service providers for referrals of persons receiving medical, mental and health services who would benefit from Housing Choice Voucher assistance.
-Following admittance into the Housing Choice Voucher Program, participants follow all Section 8 rules and regulations.
+Following admittance into the Housing Choice Voucher Program, participants follow all HCVrules and regulations.

 4. Preservation Program

 Preservation vouchers are available under this program for eligible Families residing in an eligible preservation project as defined by 24 CFR Section 248.157 (c) on the date of the Landlord’s prepayment or voluntary termination.
-Families are offered tenant-based assistance under the Section 8 Program if, as the result of a rent increase no later than one year after the date of the Landlord’s prepayment or voluntary termination, the Family’s rent exceeds thirty percent (30%) of their adjusted income.
+Families are offered tenant-based assistance under the HCVHCVP if, as the result of a rent increase no later than one year after the date of the Landlord’s prepayment or voluntary termination, the Family’s rent exceeds thirty percent (30%) of their adjusted income.

 The following conditions are applicable under this program:

-Landlord Opt-Outs: Landlords who choose not to renew an expiring Section 8 or Section 23 project-based contract;
+Landlord Opt-Outs: Landlords who choose not to renew an expiring HCVor Section 23 project-based contract;

 Preservation Pre-Payments: Landlords who choose to pre-pay the HUD insured mortgage or voluntarily terminate the mortgage insurance.